TIGER-AI-Lab/StructLM/README.md

 ## News
 We added [StructLM-7B-mistral](https://huggingface.co/TIGER-Lab/StructLM-7B-Mistral), which is stronger than both Llama-based 7B and 13B models in many cases.

+## Training

+Easy reproduction can be done with the [[Llama-Factory](https://github.com/hiyouga/LLaMA-Factory).

+1. Follow the [data preparation steps](https://github.com/hiyouga/LLaMA-Factory/blob/main/data/README.md) on their repo to add one of the StructLM datasets from huggingface
+2. use the parameters in the bash script `StructLM_finetune.yaml`, as a reference

 ## Evaluate StructLM-7B

 ### Install Requirements